guusj/books/Warbreaker_BrandonSanderson.md

 Vivenna presented her coin.
 “One bit?”
 Cads asked.
 “That’s all?
 One _single_ bit?”
 He was among the dirtiest men she’d met, even in the streets.
 He liked fancy clothing, though.
 It was his style—worn and dirty clothing in the latest designs.
 He seemed to think it was funny.
 A mockery of the highborn.
 He turned her coin over in his grime-covered fingers.
 “One bit,” he repeated.
 “Please,” Vivenna whispered.
-They stood at the mouth of an alley at the back two restaurants.
+They stood at the mouth of an alley at the back of two restaurants.
 Just inside the alley, she could see urchins rooting in the garbage.
 Fresh garbage from _two_ restaurants.
 She salivated.
 “I find it hard to believe, lady girly,” he said, “that _this_ is all you made today.”
 “Please, Cads,” she said again.
 “You know . . . you know I don’t beg well.”
 It was starting to rain.
 Again.
 “You should do better,” he said.
 “Even the children can bring me at least two.”